rhjohnstone/raspberry-pi-cat-detector/README.md

 ## The Problem(s)

 We have a cat that likes to go out on our enclosed patio.
-When he is ready to come in, he will stand next to the door and yell (meow).
-We then open the door and let him in.
+When he is ready to come in, he will stand next to the door and meow (yell).
+We open the door and let him in.
 No problem.

 But, he frequently stays out long enough for us to forget.
 More than once he was outside yelling and we were oblivious.
 That's problem #1.

 It is also complicated by the fact that he likes to yell anyway.
 He will lay on the ground wallowing and yelling just for the fun of it.
 That causes "false alarms".
-We would think he wants in and all he really would be doing is enjoying life.
-Frustrating (although I think it amuses the cat).
+We would think he wants in, but all he was really doing is enjoying life.
+Frustrating to us (but I think it secretly amuses the cat).
 That's problem #2.

 Somehow, we needed a device that would:

-- Alert us when he wanted inside (fix Problem #1)
+- Alert us when the cat wanted inside (fix Problem #1)
-- Make sure he wanted inside (fix Problem #2)
+- Ensure that was **really** his intention (fix Problem #2)

 Clearly, we needed at Cat Doorbell.